 At the Willys Rally, the white CJ-5 is in action without the hardtop, but with a Newgren plow mounted.
 Jim Allen gives it a try.

 Jim cuts a pretty straight furrow in the loam of the Ittel family farm, which is conveniently located adjacent to Hueston Woods State Park, home of the Willys Rally.

-John Ittel, who has been a Jeep owner since he was 16, takes the wheel of the CJ-5 for a tour around the farm.
-Now that a lot of the operation of the farm is handled by younger members of the family, John has been able to devote more time to the restoration of the remarkable collection of Jeeps and machinery he has assembled.
+John Ittel, who was a Jeep owner since he was 16, took the wheel of the CJ-5 for a tour around the farm.
+Once a lot of the operation of his farm was taken over by younger members of the family, John was able to devote more time to the restoration of the remarkable collection of Jeeps and machinery he assembled.